 The symphony, as we know it today, underwent major changes from the end of the 18th to the late 19th century.
 As WRTI’s Susan Lewis reports, two symphonies from two composers in Vienna during that time illustrate the range of the form.

-On Sunday, June 4th at 1 pm on WRTI, listen to a re-broadcast of Yannick Nézet-Séguin leading The Philadelphia Orchestra in a performance of Haydn’s Symphony No. 103 and Bruckner’s Symphony No. 4, Thursday, April 2nd at 7 pm on WRTI HD-2 and the Classical Stream at WRTI.org. and Friday, April 3rd at 1 PM on WRTI 90.1 FM.
+Listen to a re-broadcast from 2016 of Yannick Nézet-Séguin leading The Philadelphia Orchestra in a performance of Haydn’s Symphony No. 103 and Bruckner’s Symphony No. 4, Thursday, April 2nd at 7 pm on WRTI HD-2 and the Classical Stream at WRTI.org. and Friday, April 3rd at 1 PM on WRTI 90.1 FM.

 Susan Lewis: Haydn was a prominent figure in Vienna in 1795 when he wrote his 103rd Symphony as one of 12 for his visits to London.
 From its sometimes surprising start to its finale, the work showcases Haydn’s development, and almost seems to anticipate the future.